-The Group has employed 108 full-time employees in 2020.
-All employment are strictly complied with national regulations, such as the Employment Ordinance in Hong Kong, the Labour Law of the PRC, the Labour Contract Law of the PRC, the Employment Promotion Law of the PRC, the Labour Dispute Mediation and Arbitration Law of the PRC, the Regulation on the Annual Leave of Employees and local labour laws and regulations, and we use such laws and regulations to formulate the Group's policies and work codes.
-The Group ensures all our employee are full protected in terms of compensation and benefits, recruitment and promotion, working hours, rest periods, entitled leaves, equal opportunity, diversity, anti-discrimination, staff training, attendance and performance.
+The Group has employed 96 full-time employees in 2021.
+All employment is strictly complied with national regulations, such as Employment Ordinance in Hong Kong, the Labour Law of the PRC, the Labour Contract Law of the PRC, the Employment Promotion Law of the PRC, the Labour Dispute Mediation and Arbitration Law of the PRC, the Regulation on the Annual Leave of Employees and local labour laws and regulations, and the Group uses such laws and regulations to formulate the Group's policies and work codes.
+The Group ensures all our employee are fully protected in terms of compensation and benefits, recruitment and promotion, working hours, rest periods, entitled leaves, equal opportunity, diversity, anti-discrimination, staff training, attendance and performance.
+Furthermore, the Group also adheres to its internal measures to prevent employment discrimination on the grounds of nationality, age, ethnicity, race, religion, gender, marital status, pregnancy, sexual orientation, or political stance and all applicants are qualified for application and selection.